Sinha5714/hangman-pp3/README.md

 7. I want user names and password to be saved to Google Spreadsheet
 8. I want the user to get errors displayed in case of wrong input
 9. I want data entry to be validated, to guide the user on how to correctly format the input
+10. I want user to see their name once they login

 ## Technical Design